Fuldkornsbrød (Whole Wheat Bread)

 • 2 tbsp vegetable oil

-• 100 grams (3/4 cup) all purpose or bread flour (you may need up to 75 grams more if your dough is too sticky)
+• 100 grams all purpose or bread flour (be prepared to add more flour than this if your dough is sticky!)

 Instructions